 "You have found your way to the Good Side of the Force, Liane," Ian said.

-"I have made my first steps on the Jedi Path on Endor, Ian, but I still feel, I need Luke's support and understanding before I will fully rely on the Force.
+"I have made my first steps on the Jedi Path on Endor, Ian, but I still feel, I need Luke's support and full understanding of the Force before I will learn to rely the good that can be done with the power of the Force.
 I have seen such a lot of evil things being done with her power."

 She jumped to her feet.

 "That's all for tonight.
 We need to make arrangements for the night.
-When I was here with Luke I used that small alcove behind the watersupply as my room.
-Ben's former sleeping room is next to the work place alcove.
+When I was here with Luke I used that small alcove behind the water supply for sleeping.
+Ben's former sleeping room is next to the work place in the basement.
 There's a couch and a cabinet for some clothes."

 "I'll sleep here in the living.
-Yarmod can take the sleeping room and you take your own alcove," Ian decided and Yarmod nodded.
-Tomorrow you must tell us what you know about assembling a lightsaber.
+Yarmod can take the sleeping room and you take the alcove you use before," Ian decided and Yarmod nodded.
+Tomorrow you must tell us what you know about assembling a light saber.
 You said you made one while you were staying here with master Luke."

 Liane grabbed her old backpack and rummaged inside until she had found the silvery grey book.
 She handed it to her friends.